BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **War Aspect** `PASSIVE`

 Enemies within 6" of Galadriel suffer a -1 penalty to any Courage tests.
-Additionally, Galadriel never counts as Unarmed.
+Additionally, Galadriel never counts as [Unarmed].

 - **"Go back to the void, from whence you came!"** `ACTIVE`

 Galadriel may target any enemy with Banishment as if it were a Spirit model, though non-Spirit models targeted will gain an extra free Will point to their Resist test.
 Once per game instead of casting a Magical Power, as long as she has at least 1 Will point, she may choose an enemy within 6", who immediately suffers D3 Wounds.
-After doing this, her Will points becomes 0, she is placed Prone, and no longer benefits from her The Lady of Lorien or War Aspect special rules (and thus becomes Unarmed).
+After doing this, her Will points becomes 0, she is placed Prone, and no longer benefits from her The Lady of Lorien or War Aspect special rules (and thus becomes [Unarmed]).

 </div>